 In the mid-1980s, hip-hop culture transformed men’s short haircuts yet again.
 The hi-top or flat-top fade sported by artists like Grace Jones became one of the most iconic looks of the decade.
 The influence of ‘80s hip-hop and black barbershop artistry was crucial in creating today’s medium fade style, mixing old-school techniques and extreme precision with unique artistic details.
 Basically, it looked dope.

-Like any other style, a medium fade requires some basic hair care to keep it looking sharp.
+Mid fade haircuts, like any other style, require some basic hair care to keep it looking sharp.
 Here are just a few key maintenance tips to make sure your fade doesn’t, you know, fade (we’ll see ourselves out for that one).

 - Wash and condition your hair at least once a week to keep it healthy and prevent buildup from weighing it down.
 A volumizing shampoo can be a big help if you’re going for fuller, taller styles on top.